 Ovarian capsule drilling

-The team of the Cape Fertility Clinic is highly specialized in laparoscopic surgery and is a referral center for advanced endoscopic procedures like severe endometriosis, removal of fibroids, tubal re-anastomosis and cervical cerclage.
+The Cape Fertility team is highly specialised in laparoscopic surgery and is a referral centre for advanced endoscopic procedures like severe endometriosis, removal of fibroids, tubal re-anastomosis and cervical cerclage.

 Hysteroscopy is a useful procedure to evaluate women with infertility and recurrent miscarriage.
 Diagnostic hysteroscopy is used to examine the uterine cavity and is helpful in diagnosing abnormal uterine conditions such as fibroids protruding into the uterine cavity, adhesions, polyps, and congenital malformations.

 A diagnostic hysteroscopy can be performed at the procedure room of the Cape Fertility Clinic and can often be performed without an anesthetic.
-Minor problems can be treated immediately (see and treat), but serious disorders could require an operative hysteroscopy in theatre.
+Many problems can be treated immediately (see and treat).
+Cape Fertility has a new hysteroscopy operating system (2019) for advanced onsite procedures.

-The team of the Cape Fertility Clinic is highly specialized in advanced hysteroscopic surgery.
+The Cape Fertility team is highly specialised in advanced hysteroscopic surgery.
 We perform these procedures at Kingsbury hospital.
 The common indications are removal of fibroids, adhesions of the uterus, polyps and congenital abnormalities of the uterus.